PaddiM8/elk/docs/basics/data-types.md

-Pipe objects are returned by program invocations and let you iterate over the program's stdout/stderr (depending on if it was piped with `|`, `|err` or `|all`)..
+Pipe objects are returned by program invocations and let you iterate over the program's stdout/stderr (depending on if it was piped with `|`, `|err` or `|all`).
 When iterating over a Pipe, the output stream is consumed line by line, but also buffered inside the object itself in order to make it possible to access these values later.
-Other than this, Pipe objects can be used very similarly to strings (even indexing), and are implicitly converted to strings when an operation does not support pipes.
-In these situations, the stdout/stderr data will all be collected before proceeding.
+Pipes can be implicitly converted to strings.

 ::: into
 Normally, the content of a Pipe is kept in memory for as long as the Pipe